Skip to content

 Agent integrations

-Built for Claude, Cursor, Codex — and anything that speaks MCP.
+Built for Claude, Cursor, Codex, OpenClaw — and any agent that speaks MCP or runs a shell.

 One install, every client — npm i -g @drbaher/sign-cli — then drop the wire-up snippet below into your client's MCP config.
 Every command is also a stable MCP tool with input/output schemas; agents discover the live catalog via sign mcp tools.